Nihlus/Remora/README.md

 component of Remora is intended to be a standalone product, but may have dependencies on other Remora modules.
 All modules are independently released on NuGet.

+All libraries are compatible with .NET Standard 2.0, and are built with C# 8 and nullable reference types in mind.

 ## Table of Contents
   * [Remora.Results.Abstractions](Remora.Results.Abstractions) - Abstractions and public interfaces for a descriptive algebraic data type for C#.